 Sickle cell donation

-In the U.S., about one in 500 African American children are born with sickle cell disease, and approximately one in 10 carry the trait.
-In addition, one in 1,000 to 1,400 Latino babies are diagnosed each year in the U.S. Multiple blood transfusions can be the only relief from frequent episodes of pain and complications, but only certain blood donors can give blood to patients with sickle cell disease.
+1 in 365 African-American newborns has sickle cell disease, and 1 in 13 are born with sickle cell trait.
+Multiple blood transfusions can be the only relief from frequent episodes of pain and complications, but only certain blood donors can give blood to patients with sickle cell disease.
 Click below to find out whether you may be the right donor to help sickle cell patients.